 - Simple in use so newbies can use this as a blogging platform.

 - You can use your own ads, so it’s also suitable for small bloggers.

-It’s not just a BLOGGING PLATFORM, it’s a CMS.
-Which can be perfect for blog and as well as its associated business.
-In my opinion, the only problem with Drupal is that you need full skilled about to manage this.
+Drupal is not just a BLOGGING PLATFORM, it’s a CMS.
+Which can be perfect for blogs and as well as its associated business.
+In my opinion, the only problem with Drupal is that you need full skill to manage this.
 There are not many more tutorials are available about Drupal.

 - Not for beginners.

 - You have need web hosting to host this.